 Founder.
 Publisher.
 Artist.
 Writer.
 Photographer.

-ARTIST-AT-LARGE is a tag line that was given to me by friends in the days after art school, at a time when I moved to California via a Greyhound bus with only ten dollars in my pocket … there’s a story I haven’t written yet …
+ARTIST-AT-LARGE is a tag line that was given to me by friends in the days after art school, (whoa, back in the mid-70s!) at a time when I moved to California via a Greyhound bus with only ten dollars in my pocket … there’s a story I haven’t written yet …

 After graduating as a photography major from Ivy School of Professional Art in Pittsburgh, Pennsylvania, I went on to study for my B.A. in Studio Art/Painting, while dabbling in French and German as well as Congolese dance and drumming, at Sonoma State University in California.

 I love the beauty of this world, and that includes even the grungy, weathered, beauty that comes from age and environment.
 I love landscape.
 I love peeling back layers – of time, of dimensions, of history, of color.
 I love making art and photographs and pushing boundaries and busting systems and supporting other people who do so too.